 Members are expected to make every effort to attend meetings.
-The PMCPA Annual Report lists members of the Appeal Board and gives their attendance records for the year.

 Publication of outcomes

 The ABPI Code of Practice is operated transparently and the outcomes of all cases are published in detail on the PMCPA website www.pmcpa.org.uk.

 Remuneration of independent members of the Code of Practice Appeal Board